nuprl/Ocelot/README.md

     yarn test
     ```
 1. Hack on EJS code, and re-build.
-1. Tell yarn to make the local version of EJS available to other projects:
+1. Tell yarn to make the local version of EJS available to other projects (still within the EJS dir):
     ```
     yarn link
     ```